Meta product manager interviews are really challenging. The questions are difficult, specific to Meta, and cover a wide range of topics.

 It's also important to note that hiring managers and people who refer you have little influence on the overall process.
 They can help you get an interview at the beginning but that's about it.

-2. Example questions ↑
+3. Example Questions ↑

 Let's dive in and look at the three types of interviews you can expect at Meta: Product sense, Execution, and Leadership & drive.
-We've analyzed questions reported by former Meta PM candidates on Glassdoor.com and identified the top ten most frequently asked questions for each interview type, listed below.

 Meta PMs decide what problems their teams work on and help design solutions for these problems.
 It's therefore important that they have strong product design and product strategy skills.